 When early spring begins to show her face and salads are again appealing, it’s time to throw together this dish.
 In summer, cherry tomatoes, banana peppers, cucumbers and green onions can easily be subbed for the veggies listed below.
-But just now, asparagus and chives are all I’ve got growing, so olives and dried tomatoes or roasted red peppers are the magic that turn simple pasta and lemon dressing into something extra special.
+But just now, asparagus, kale and chives are all I’ve got growing, so olives and dried tomatoes or roasted red peppers are the magic that turn simple pasta and lemon dressing into something extra special.

 Recipe inspired by Southern Living

 - 1/2 cup extra-virgin olive oil, avocado oil or coconut oil